Seagullie/live-translit/docs/README.md

 <p>The easiest way to start is to download the live_translit folder in live-translit/dist/ and run the live_translit.exe<br/>
 Once booted up, the transliterator can be turned on or off by pressing Alt + T (it will be turned on by default)</p>
 <p>
-The transliterator replaces your input with Ukrainian letters You can provide your own replacement table by editing tables.py in live-translit/translit_func/translit_tables</p>
+The transliterator replaces your input with Ukrainian letters. <br/>
+You can provide your own replacement table by editing tables.py in live-translit/translit_func/translit_tables</p>

 #### Inspired by Google Input Tools and Google Input Tools Chrome extension ❤